Buyers Guide > Radon Levels

 All homes in Summit County, or in any part of Colorado, should be tested for radon.
 It makes no difference what your neighbors' test result are, yours could be too high, and measuring radon levels in the home is simple and inexpensive.

 Short-term detectors are usually set up for two to seven days, and come in test kits that include complete instructions and return postage for mailing the samples back to the lab for analysis.
+However, most home inspectors will conduct the radon test if requested.
 These tests provide quick screening measurements that can indicate potential radon problems.

 Short-term detectors should be placed in the lowest livable level of the house, preferably during winter.
 Long-term detectors can be left in place for three months to one year and provide the advantage of averaging seasonal variations associated with radon levels.
 Long-term detectors are generally placed in main living areas of your mountain home.

-Cost of repairs to reduce radon here in Summit County, Colorado, depends on how the home was built and the extent of the radon problem.
-Most homes can be fixed for $800 to $2,500.
+Cost of repairs to reduce radon here in Summit County, Colorado depends on how the home was built and the extent of the radon problem.
+Most homes can be remediated for $800 to $2,500.
 A variety of methods may be used to lower radon levels in a home that include sub-slab, drain tile, sump hole, and block wall suction.
-Sealing cracks and other openings in the foundation and covering sump pump holes are basic approaches to radon reduction; however, sealing alone is not proven to significantly or consistently lower radon levels.
+Sealing cracks and other openings in the foundation and covering sump pump holes are basic approaches to radon reduction.
+However, sealing alone is not proven to significantly or consistently lower radon levels.

 The most commonly used radon mitigation technique, and generally the most effective method, is called sub-slab depressurization.
 This system uses pipes that extend from a permeable layer below the basement floor upward through the structure, venting out the roof.